The Aspiring Developer

-The Rental Investor
+The Experienced Investor

 $40K lost after closing on a lot without verification.

-The rental numbers penciled.
-The lot didn't.
 By the time he discovered the setback restrictions, he was already $40K in.

 It's not GC training.